SantiagoRuizM/arquetype-webflux/README.md

 > [Search for more dependencies in gradle](https://docs.gradle.org/current/javadoc/allpackages-index.html)

 ## 📢 Recommendations and tips for usage.

+* You can delete de .gitkeep archive, it has no application functionality

 * The implementation of the business logic, validations or everything related to the base operation must go in the domain, it is expected that it will